RobTheThief/battleships-ci-3/README.md

 ### Further Testing

 - Tested locally and on the Code Institute Heroku terminal.
-- Test giving the program invalid input; wrong characters, off board values, too many
+- Test giving the program invalid input; strings, off board values, too many
 ships for board size, board size too big, negative and zero values.
-- Friends and family members were asked to review the site and documentation to point
+- Friends and family members were asked to play the game to point
 out any bugs and/or user experience issues.

 ### Validator Testing